korakoss/minicompiler/DEVNOTES.md

 - _enums_-s
 - add generics
 - NOTE: we might start needing _match_ here

+### Floats
+- which also enable the Division binop etc

 ## Stack args
 - support arbitrary number of arguments via pushing to stack